 If however, you're proficient at the breaststroke, backstroke and freestyle, you can use those three strokes interchangeably during an hour of swimming to burn anywhere from 710 to 888 calories according to Harvard Health Publishing.

 3. Wear a Waterproof Heart Monitor

 In this age of wearables, it's the perfect time to take one into the pool with you.
 You can track in real time how hard you're working.
 You can wear a watch or a waterproof heart monitor for a more accurate gauge of your intensity level.

 Maintain your swimming pace for a minimum of 10 continuous minutes.
-Aim to perform 20 to 60 continuous minutes to burn a higher number of fat calories as your fitness and endurance improve.
-A 160-pound person burns approximately 10.3 calories each minute swimming at a moderate, crawl pace.
+Rest for a couple of minutes and then carry on for the next 10.
+Aim to swim 30 to 60 minutes in total to burn a higher number of fat calories as your fitness and endurance improve.
+A 155-pound person burns approximately 13.5 calories each minute swimming at a moderate crawl pace.

-Cool down with a slow-paced three- to five-minute swim at the end of your fat-burning session to settle your heart rate before you return to land.
+Cool down with a slow-paced three- to five-minute swim at the end of your fat-burning session to calm down your heart rate before you return to land.

 Speak with your doctor before you begin a swimming exercise program.
 Never swim alone; swim with a partner or under the protection of a lifeguard.